MECHANICAL ENGINEERING (MEGN)

 View Course Learning Outcomes

-• Students will learn vector calculus and index notation by solving problems sets and writing their own Matlab toolboxes of vector calculus operators
+• Students will learn vector calculus and index notation by solving problems sets and writing their own Matlab toolboxes of vector calculus operators.

-• Students will learn general formulations of stress, strain, motion and balance laws by solving problem sets
+• Students will learn general formulations of stress, strain, motion and balance laws by solving problem sets.

-• Students will be introduced to constitutive modeling for both fluids and solids by solving problem sets and coding a model of their choice for the final project
+• Students will be introduced to constitutive modeling for both fluids and solids by solving problem sets and coding a model of their choice for the final project.

 MEGN515.
 COMPUTATIONAL MECHANICS.
 3.0 Semester Hrs.

-(I) A graduate course in computational mechanics with an emphasis on a studying the major numerical techniques used to solve problems that arise in mechanics and some related topical areas.
+A graduate course in computational mechanics with an emphasis on a studying the major numerical techniques used to solve problems that arise in mechanics and some related topical areas.
 Variational methods are applied throughout as a general approach in the development of many of these computational techniques.
 A wide range of problems are addressed in one- and two- dimensions which include linear and nonlinear elastic and elastoplastic steady state mechanics problems.
 Computational algorithms for time dependent problems such as transient dynamics and viscoplasticity are also addressed.
 In the latter part of the course an introduction to computational methods employing boundary integral equations, and particle methods for solving the mechanical behavior of multi-body systems are also given.
 Note all the software used in this course is written in MATLAB which has become a widely acceptable engineering programming tool.
-3 lecture hours, 3 semester hours.
 Prerequisite: MEGN502.

 View Course Learning Outcomes